KOVR: News operation

 Local news started with the station in 1954; the original news department consisted of three full-time employees and a part-time photographer, with Mel Riddle as news anchor and editor.
 In the early years, the station provided extensive film footage of events and used its remote vans to cover such events as flooding in Marysville.

 Traditionally, KOVR's newscasts placed third in the Sacramento market.
 At times, not even KXTV and KOVR combined could equal KCRA-TV's news ratings.
 Newscasts were produced from both the Stockton and Sacramento studios, and the geographic distance between the news crews sometimes hampered the functioning of the news operation.
 Even though KOVR's news budget often exceeded that of KXTV, KOVR typically tied that station or was narrowly edged out.

 In the 1990s and early 2000s, despite a general lack of investment from Sinclair—which stripped the station of its helicopter and satellite truck and abandoned having a weeknight sports anchor—and a comparatively underresourced position, the lean KOVR news operation began to show signs of improvement and increased ratings.
 In 1994, longtime KCRA-TV anchor Stan Atkinson moved to KOVR and presented the station's weeknight newscasts until his retirement in 1999.

 As part of Viacom's remake of KOVR's news department, Sam Shane, a former KCRA-TV anchor who spent two years at MSNBC, was hired to anchor the station's newscasts, and personnel were shuffled on other programs; a 4 p.m. newscast was also added.
 Between 2006 and 2010, KOVR surpassed KXTV in morning and early evening news.

-In 2018, KOVR began airing CBS late night programming at 11:35 p.m., debuting a regular 11 p.m. weeknight newscast for the first time since 1995.
-In addition to its noon and evening news offerings, the KOVR-KMAX news operation produces Good Day (formerly Good Day Sacramento), which is simulcast weekday mornings from 4:30 to 7 a.m. on KOVR and KMAX (as CBS 13 Mornings) and then airs on the latter station until 11 a.m. every morning.
+In addition to its morning, noon, and evening news offerings, the KOVR-KMAX news operation produces Good Day (formerly Good Day Sacramento) for KMAX.
+By 2019, KOVR was also airing an 11 p.m. late local newscast.

 As part of a rollout of streaming news channels across the CBS station group, CBSN Sacramento (now CBS News Sacramento) began operating on June 16, 2021.